irmen/cx16assem/README.md

 - optimize phase 1, it now does too many things double that are only needed in phase 2

+- largest time saver now is to cache the source file in memory to avoid the need to reload it in phase 2. this is pretty hard to do unless the source file fits in memory.

+- profile the various steps to see where the most time is spent i.e. what needs optimizing most

 - improve symbol table: more entries, faster symbol search

-- cache the source file in memory to avoid the need to reload it in phase 2 (this is pretty hard to do unless the source file fits in memory)

 Maybe some day: